NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/server configuration/Confeagle. Automated Analysis of Configuration Vulnerabilities in Web Applications.md

 ---
 ## Context

-[[security misconfiguration]] has become a real concern for the security of web applications.
+[[web server misconfiguration]] has become a real concern for the security of web applications.
 Misconfiguration may happen at different layers of the web architecture
 - misconfiguration at environment and application levels, are the common ones
 - the application level (business code) has received the least attention so far